kolavennusai2006-cpu/CityPulse/README.md

 SIMULATE
   ↓
 RESPOND

-Problem Statement
+🚨 Problem Statement

-Urban civic information is often fragmented across multiple systems.
+Urban civic information is fragmented across multiple systems.

-Weather conditions, traffic congestion, public transit delays, citizen complaints, air quality, incidents, and other city signals may be available separately, with different formats, timestamps, update rates, and levels of reliability.
+Weather conditions, traffic congestion, public transit delays, citizen complaints, air quality, incidents, and other civic signals may exist separately with different formats, timestamps, update rates, and reliability.

-This creates two problems:
+This creates two major problems:

 Residents do not have a single, understandable view of what is happening around them.
-City stakeholders may miss relationships and emerging patterns when each signal is viewed independently.
+Important relationships and emerging patterns can be difficult to identify when every signal is viewed independently.

-CityPulse addresses this by creating a unified civic intelligence layer that:
+CityPulse addresses this by creating a unified civic intelligence layer:

-Collects
+Collect
   ↓
-Validates
+Validate
   ↓
-Normalizes
+Normalize
   ↓
-Analyzes
+Analyze
   ↓
-Connects
+Connect
   ↓
-Detects
+Detect
   ↓
-Explains
+Explain
   ↓
-Simulates
+Simulate
-CityPulse Architecture
+🧠 16-Layer CityPulse Architecture

-CityPulse is built as a 16-layer AI Civic Intelligence architecture.
+CityPulse is built around a 16-layer AI Civic Intelligence architecture.

 1. MULTI-SOURCE INGESTION
             ↓